nahuelsantos/dinky-server/wiki_content/Traffic-Management.md

 ```

 2. Update your DNS to point `myservice.yourdomain.com` to your server's IP address
-3. Restart the service or run `docker-compose up -d`
+3. Restart the service or run `docker compose up -d`

 ## Cloudflare Tunnel